amadealehoczky/amadealehoczky.github.io/README.md

 # Additional Projects
 This section showcases miscellaneous data-driven explorations into global culture.
-This encompasses a range of topics I'm interested in, such as music trends, sports analytics, and patterns in transportation systems around the world.
+This encompasses a range of topics I'm interested in, such as music trends, sports analytics, and patterns in transportation around the world.

 ## **World's Top 10 Largest Music Festivals**
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1SKk9gPZDsu4LQdQXbuMuNM1qV5khkpc&ehbc=2E312F" width="640" height="480"></iframe>

-## **Tate McRae's Life**
+This map visualizes the world's top 10 largest music festivals based on attendance figures.
+Notably, the United States hosts the highest number of these festivals, with four featured.
+The map further highlights that the majority of the world's largest music festivals are concentrated in the United States and Europe.
+This project utilizes data from the following source:

+* **[Rebel Music](https://rebelmusic.info/biggest-music-festivals/):** This article presents the 20 largest music festivals globally, ranked by attendance.

+## **The Evolution of Tate McRae: A Visual Biography**

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=v2:2PACX-1vStDOY5_aIbnLbry0Tfm35gNd38AoUqr7GSCqQWFIm3tEIhpOdNrDVH1XgbzsfVFcNiMQeNTrJsWitZ&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

+Over the past year, Tate McRae has experienced a surge in popularity for her pop albums and energetic dance performances.
+As a rising global pop star, Tate McRae has been building towards this success for years.
+This timeline offers insight into her journey to pop stardom, providing context for her future trajectory.

+This project utilizes data from the following source:

+* **[Tate McRae Wikipedia](https://tatemcrae.fandom.com/wiki/Tate_McRae):** This biography, compiled by the Tate McRae fandom Wikipedia, highlights key moments in the popstar's life from birth to the present.

 ## **U.S. Women's Soccer Attendance** ![National_Women's_Soccer_League_Attendance_Total_Average_Attendance_Attendance_for_Most_Attended_Team_Average_for_Least_Attended_Team_chartbuilder](https://github.com/user-attachments/assets/06944c7d-b683-4787-9c34-6ad0a222bead)